raspberrypilearning/welcome-to-my-world/en/step_2.md

 ## Your idea

-Use this step to plan your ... .
-You can plan by just thinking; tinkering; drawing or writing; or however you like!
+Use this step to plan your virtual environment.
 Image, gif or video showing what they will achieve by the end of the step. ![](images/image.png)

 ### Why are you making ... ?